jkwchui/chem-jon-hk/docs/chem/skills/mol-model/HHenergy.md

 In this tutorial, I will show you how to do an *ab initio* quantum mechanical calculation using GAMESS.
 After finishing this tutorial you will be able to determine:

-* Energy of molecules at arbitrary conformations, and
+* Energy (stability) of molecules at arbitrary conformations, and
 * Optimal geometry of molecules

 During this process you will learn to navigate the interface, create molecules, making measurements, modifying bond lengths, and submitting a job.